CMMC Compliance Checklist 2025: Everything You Need to Know

 Logging, Monitoring, and SIEM

-Logging and monitoring provide situational awareness for rapid incident detection and response.
+Comprehensive logging provides situational awareness for rapid incident detection.
+Focus on logging administrative logins, system changes, and network traffic.
 A SIEM platform centralizes logs, applies correlation rules, and highlights suspicious activity.
+Remember that CMMC 2.0 may require log retention for at least 90 days.

 Automating Configuration Management